Hi

 My name is Mikhail Samin (some friends and family might call me Misha).

-I work on reducing existential risks endangering the future of humanity.
 Humanity's future can be huge and bright; losing it would mean the universe losing most of its value.
+Existential risks endanger that future and the lives of everyone currently alive.

 I took the Giving What We Can pledge to donate at least 10% of my income for the rest of my life or until the day I retire (why?) and donated >$100k so far.

-My research is currently focused on AI alignment, AI governance, and improving the understanding of AI and AI risks among stakeholders.
+My research is focused on AI alignment, AI governance, and informing stakeholders of the problems and opportunities related to AI.
 Numerous AI Safety researchers told me our conversations improved their understanding of the alignment problem.
 I'm happy to talk to policymakers and researchers about ensuring AI benefits society.

 I believe a capacity for global regulation is necessary to mitigate the risks posed by future general AI systems.